 Magnesium is a mineral in the body that helps with everything from digestion to energy production.
 It’s essential for your health, but are you getting enough?
-Certain disorders, illnesses, and conditions can cause a magnesium deficiency.
-This deficiency can get in the way of normal muscle and nerve functioning, heart health, and bone strength.
+Certain disorders, illnesses, and conditions may cause a magnesium deficiency, which can get in the way of normal muscle and nerve functioning, heart health, and bone strength.
 Plus, without enough magnesium, your metabolism and protein synthesis can suffer, leaving you feeling sluggish and fatigued.

 Magnesium citrate is derived from the magnesium salt found in citric acid.
 This is one of the most common magnesium supplements because it’s easily absorbed by the body.
 It’s often used in laxatives but also provides a good dose of magnesium.

 Magnesium taurate is a chelated form of magnesium, which means it’s firmly attached to taurine so the two aren’t separated in the digestive system.
 This form of magnesium is used to treat cardiovascular issues because it’s known to help prevent arrhythmia.
 It’s a good source of magnesium if you’re not looking for a laxative effect.

 Magnesium malate is another chelated form of magnesium, but in this form the magnesium is attached to malic acid.
 Certain enzymes use malic acid in energy production.
 For this reason, magnesium malate is often used for people with chronic fatigue.
 This is a highly soluble, easy-to-absorb form of magnesium.